Simon Cox (footballer, born 1987): Western Sydney Wanderers

-On 16 January 2020, Western Sydney Wanderers signed Cox to play in the A-League, joining on a one-and-half-year deal.
+On 16 January 2020, Western Sydney Wanderers signed Cox to play in the A-League, joining on a one-and-a-half-year deal.
+In early 2020 he failed to score from very close range when Melbourne City FC centre-back Curtis Good made a tackle to block the ball.

 On 15 October 2021, Cox announced his retirement from professional football, and his desire to move into coaching and management.